 Keep air controls and inlets/outlets clean and free from ash or debris at all times.
-Keep ventilator air inlet grille (if fitted) clean and clear at all times.
+Keep ventilator air inlet grille or direct external air intake grille (if fitted) clean and clear at all times.

 Do not leave air controls fully open unless monitoring the fire as over firing damage (typically buckling of components) can result which is not covered by any warranty.